 We have a small sales and marketing group focused on our ALZET and LACTEL product lines.
-We may choose to develop our own sales force and commercial group to market products that we may develop in the future.
+We may choose to develop our own sales force and commercial group to market products that we have developed or may develop in the future, including POSIMIR, if approved.
 Developing a sales force and commercial group would require substantial expenditures and the hiring of qualified personnel.
 We have limited sales and marketing experience, and may not be able to effectively recruit, train or retain sales personnel.
 If we are not able to put in place an appropriate sales force and commercial group for our products in development, we may not be able to effectively launch these products.
 We may not be able to effectively sell our product candidates, if approved, and our failure to do so could limit or materially harm our business.